dmbdesignpdx/danielblakedesign/content/en/_index.md

 # Main Site Content Below (in About Section)
 ---

 I am a UI engineer and designer living in Portland,&nbsp;OR and a <i>Web Developer</i> at <a href='https://theprogrampdx.com' rel='external noreferrer noopener' target='_blank' aria-label='Visit The Program Website'>The Program</a>.
 I've always been inspired by and excited about visual design and front end development &mdash; both have been my passion for the past six years.
-The web is for everyone, thus a website should be usable and enjoyable for anyone.
+A website should be usable and enjoyable for anyone because the web is for <em>everyone</em>.
 That is the bar I set for&nbsp;myself.